diego-conti/hlidskjalf/README.md

 The user must provide

-- a /work script/, namely a Magma script that performs the actual computational work.
+- a *work script*, namely a Magma script that performs the actual computational work.
 The work script takes a list of computations as an input and outputs a CSV file where each row contains both the input and the output for a specific computation.
-- a /computations file/, namely a CSV file whose rows represent computations to be performed.
+- a *computations file*, namely a CSV file whose rows represent computations to be performed.
-- a /schema file/, which defines the format of both the work script output and the computations file; in particular, it defines which columns correspond to computation input, which to output, and which should be ignored.
+- a *schema file*, which defines the format of both the work script output and the computations file; in particular, it defines which columns correspond to computation input, which to output, and which should be ignored.
 In addition, the schema file may specify that some columns of the computation file represent ranges; this means that a row in the computation file is converted into a sequence of computations to be fed to the work script, one for each integer in the specified range.

 ## Compiling and testing

-`Hliðskjálf` has been tested on CentOS Linux 7, using gcc 8.3.1, boost 1.71 and Magma 2.24-5.
+`Hliðskjálf` has been tested on CentOS Linux 7, using gcc 8.3.1, boost 1.71, cmake 3.24.2 and Magma 2.24-5.

 Run